jdlph/shortest-path-algorithms/01_sp-algm-imp/README.md

 ## Benchmarks

 Table 1 lists all the implementations in this study.
-For each Python implementation, its equivalent C++ implementation is introduced for benchmarking. vector, deque, and priority_queue from STL (Standard Template Library) are C++ counterparts for Python list, deque, and heaq respectively.
+For each Python implementation, its equivalent C++ implementation is introduced for benchmarking. vector, deque, and priority_queue from C++ STL (Standard Template Library) are corresponding to Python list, deque, and heapq.

 **Table 1** CPU Time Comparisons over Different Implementations